Leverage the power of Jupyter notebooks to supercharge the way your business does data science

-With the introduction of tools like papermill, as well as others like, for example, those aimed at improving version control with notebooks (a persistent and difficult problem to solve) - Jupyter notebooks are no longer only used in local development but also in production.
+With the introduction of tools like papermill, as well as others - for example, those aimed at improving version control with notebooks (a persistent and difficult problem to solve) - Jupyter notebooks are no longer only used in local development but also in production.
 In addition, Jupyter notebooks are more and more often used like reports and dashboards to be presented to business teams and executives.
 This means that, for many organisations, Jupyter notebooks are used throughout entire data pipelines - from data collection and transformation to analysis and modelling, right up to the direct publication of results.

 And this is where Kyso comes in.

 Internal data teams use tools like Github for project management, access to which is typically restricted to the data scientists & engineers.
 This means their work is not shared with the non-technical people in the company.
-They use technical documents like these notebooks for scheduling, data exploration & analysis, but the presence of code, terminal output, etc. means they are not the best communication tool (in their default rendered format) for non-technical audiences.
+They use technical documents like these Jupyter notebooks for data exploration, analysis and scheduling, but the presence of code, terminal output, etc. means they are not the best communication tool (in their default rendered format) for non-technical audiences.
 All of this causes a lot of locked business value because not everyone in the company learns from generated insights.

-We created Kyso to optimize the computation-to-communication workflow, and to bring non-technical stakeholders into data-based conversations that happen daily around a business.
+We created Kyso to optimize the computation-to-communication workflow, and to bring non-technical stakeholders into data-based conversations that before now only happened within siloed groups across organisations.

 The future of Jupyter notebooks

-We look at these huge companies like Netflix already betting doubling down on Jupyter notebooks, making them integral parts of their data science infrastructure, and we imagine a future in which the Jupyter notebook is also the singular interface data scientists use to communicate and deliver results organisation-wide.
+We look at huge companies like Netflix and Stripe already betting big on Jupyter notebooks, making them integral parts of their data science infrastructure, and we are predicting a future in which notebooks become the singular interface companies leverage for all data-based actions.

 Stripe and Netflix (in particular) will be the trailblazers in this regard.
 It is because of their efforts that Jupyter notebooks are becoming the new Excel.
-In order to reap the full benefit of this phenomenon, the knowledge within these documents needs to be communicated effectively across entire organizations, so everyone — I mean everyone — can learn & apply data insights to their respective roles to drive business value.
+In order for businesses to reap the full benefit of this phenomenon, the knowledge within these documents needs to be communicated effectively across entire organizations, so everyone — I mean everyone — can learn & apply data insights to their respective roles to drive business value.
 At Kyso we want to help you do just that.